kierawilson25/singlePageApp/README.md

 # Single Page Application

-This is a single page application.
+This is a single page application using react.
+This application utilizes the NTY public API to create a list of the current top books.

 ## Available Scripts